GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ##### Reactive Programming

-Originally, this approach was focused on the easing the creation of UIs by eliminating the mess of wiring between application event handlers.
-But because it often employs parallelism, and the lion share of parallelism-related complexity is hidden beneath the libraries or language constructs, [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is often sold as a separate paradigm on the complexity-management and related markets, which allows to improve application responsivity.
+Originally, this approach was focused on easing the creation of UIs by eliminating the mess of wiring between application event handlers.
+But because it often employs parallelism, and the lion's share of parallelism-related complexity is hidden beneath the libraries or language constructs, [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) is often sold as a separate paradigm on the complexity-management and related markets, which allows improving application responsivity.

-Parallelized reactive programming it is where you offload multiple complex tasks from the main thread of execution to a thread pool
+Parallelized reactive programming is where you offload multiple complex tasks from the main thread of execution to a thread pool
-(or a [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) environment) and wait for their completion by using [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises) (or a subscriber/publisher framework which utilizes a message queue that is called a reactive event stream), while showing beautiful ads to the user in full-HD and 60 FPS, until the results are obtained.
-Unfortunately, if your business is ad-based, this approach may harm it, since parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it considered harmful.
-In reality, of course, it may be harmful because of an unnecessary bloat.
+(or a [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) environment) and wait for their completion by using [futures or promises](https://en.wikipedia.org/wiki/Futures_and_promises) (or a subscriber/publisher framework which utilizes a message queue that is called a reactive event stream) while showing beautiful ads to the user in full-HD and 60 FPS, until the results are obtained.
+Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it is considered harmful.
+In reality, of course, it may be harmful because of unnecessary bloat.

 ##### Domain-Specific Languages

 [Domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language) allow creating reasonably deep and clear abstractions of such quality, that sometimes they could be used even by non-specialists in computer science.
-Although, development of a good DSL, based on metaprogramming or special tools, such as [Xtext](https://en.wikipedia.org/wiki/Xtext) or Spoofax, usually requires the amount of efforts that is an order of magnitude (or two) higher than that for a regular OOP solution.
+Although, the development of a good DSL, based on metaprogramming or special tools, such as [Xtext](https://en.wikipedia.org/wiki/Xtext) or Spoofax, usually requires the amount of efforts that is an order of magnitude (or two) higher than that for a regular OOP solution.
 So, more than often a DSL results in semantics, that only its authors can understand.
 Thus, more than often DSLs are considered harmful.